Gibbs measures for foliated bundles with negatively curved leaves

 \subsection{The horospherical foliation as a limit}

+We will now show how to prove Theorem \ref{limitoflargespheres}.
+The idea of the proof is a weighted and higher dimensional version of \cite[Proposition 0.1]{BG}.
+We will use that large spheres look like horospheres and that any accumulation point of the family of measures $m^F_{x,R}$ induces a family of quasi-invariant measures transverse to the unstable foliations satisfying Relation \eqref{Eq:cocycleweakunstablelift}.
+We will then use the uniqueness of this family.

+Such a line of reasoning is not new.
+It has been used by Knieper in \cite{Kn} in order to prove the convergence of spherical means to the horospherical measure.
+We also cite \cite{AR,K2,KP,Sc1,Sc2} for works using this idea.

 \paragraph{Horospheres and large spheres.} For $z\in N$ and $R>0$, the sphere $S(z,R)$ can be embedded in $T^1N$ by attaching to each point $y$ of the sphere, the outward normal vector based at $y$.
-We will denote this embedded sphere by $S^+(z,R)$.
-Note that it is obtained by pushing the unit tangent fiber $T^1_zN$ along the flow during a time $R$: such spheres form a foliation of $T^1N$ denoted by $\widetilde{\W}^+_R$, which is obtained by pushing the foliation defined by the unit tangent fibers along the flow during a time $R$.
-As a consequence, for any $R,t>0$,

-The classical inclination lemma for compact hyperbolic sets (see chapter 9 of \cite{Sh}) together with the latter remark implies that, if $\W^+_R$ denotes the projection of $\widetilde{\W}^+_R$ to $T^1B$, $\W^+_R$ converges to the strong unstable foliation $\W^u$ in the $C^0$-topology of plane fields (the convergence is uniform thanks to the compactness of $T^1B$).
+We denote this embedded sphere by $S^+(z,R)$.
+Such spheres form a foliation of $T^1N$ denoted by $\widetilde{\W}^+_R$ which satisfies $G_t(\widetilde{\W}^+_R)=\widetilde{\W}^+_{R+t}$.
+The classical inclination lemma for compact hyperbolic sets (see chapter 9 of \cite{Sh}) implies that, if $\W^+_R$ denotes the projection of $\widetilde{\W}^+_R$ to $T^1B$, $\W^+_R$ converges to $\W^u$ in the $C^0$-topology of plane fields (the convergence is uniform thanks to the compactness of $T^1B$).
 This implies that the induced leafwise metric on $\W^+_R$ converges uniformly to that of $\W^u$.
-It also implies the following:
+It also implies the following